 Getting a mortgage is a big deal (and a big debt) and you need to be sure that you can make the repayments before giving notice on your rented pad.

 Making your head spin?
-Well, read on, we’re here to help.
+Well, read on, we’re here to help so you can answer the question: should I rent or buy?
 Here we tell you all the good and bad things about renting and buying so you can weigh up your options and make an informed decision.

 If you’re constantly changing jobs or you like to move around, then renting offers the flexibility to do that.
 If you rent, all you need to do is give notice on your property (usually three months), pack your stuff and move on.